ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Open your web browser, and navigate to `localhost:8080/AIFCOMSS.html`.
 You should then have AIFCOMSS running in your browser.

-**If** the bottom frame (the p5.js window) always just says "Loading ..." (that problem can often occur, especially on some Windows systems), then modify line 6 of `predict\ALTAIR_entities_p5frame.js` to change the value of the audibleAlarms variable on that line from `true` to `false`, and then re-run (and let me know if you have any problems).
+***IF*** the bottom frame (the p5.js window) always just says "Loading ..." (that problem can often occur, especially on some Windows systems), then modify line 6 of `predict\ALTAIR_entities_p5frame.js` to change the value of the audibleAlarms variable on that line from `true` to `false`, and then re-run (and let me know if you have any problems).

+Also, ***IF*** you get the error "This process does not have permission to listen on port 8080" when you run node server.js, then in that case please try the suggestion on this page: https://medium.com/@myolisi/how-to-fix-error-eacces-permission-denied-8080-in-nodejs-66d6cd5b2ed5, i.e. find the other process that is blocking your port 8080 using "netstat -aon | findstr 8080" and then kill it using "Stop-Process -ID <process_ID> -Force" (and let me know if you have any problems with that).

 <i>If you prefer VirtualBox to Cygwin</i>: